xtanaa001/Xiaoqi-Homepage/content/research.md

 <img alt="SODALab @ UofA (May 2022)" src="/img/SODALab_research.png" style="min-width:220px; float:center; margin: 40px 1px 10px 1px" width="1000"/>
 </div>

 I am directing the [**Systems Optimization & Decision Analytics Lab (SODALab)**](https://sodalab.ca) at the University of Alberta, striving to develop effective, robust, and explainable solutions to decision-making problems in dynamical, networked systems.
-The research mission in my lab is twofold: to develop new analytical and computational tools in the general field of “optimization and decision-making under uncertainty,” and to apply these tools to develop new algorithms and markets with provable guarantees in energy systems, transportation systems, networking and distributed systems, and beyond.
+Specifically, the research mission in my lab is twofold: i) to develop new algorithms with provable guarantees in the general field of “optimization and decision-making under uncertainty,” especially in online decision-making settings,  and ii) to apply these algorithms to address real-world challenges in dynamical, networked systems that have a profound impact on sustainability, such as electrical grid, transportation systems, cloud/edge computing, Internet of Things, and beyond.

-Lately, research in my lab focuses primarily on online optimization and mechanism design, with particular emphasis on exploring the interplay between _algorithms_, _incentives_ (for modeling strategic behaviors), and _data_ for online decision-making in the presence of uncertainty and self-interested agents.
+Lately, research in my lab focuses primarily on online optimization and multi-agent decision-making, with particular emphasis on exploring the interplay between algorithms, incentives (for modeling strategic behaviors), and data for online decision-making in the presence of uncertainty and self-interested agents.

 <!-- Some current research topics include ():